Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Method

-The SDS loss mentioned in Section \ref{sec:Preliminaries} introduces noise to images rendered by 3D Gaussian Splatting from multiple perspectives and subsequently estimates the noise in the perturbed images using the input perspective as a conditional guide.
-This mechanism enables the 3D representation to align with the image distribution corresponding to the given perspective.
-At each step, we sample a random camera pose $p$ orbiting the center of the object and render the RGB image $I_R^p$ of the current view.
-Similar to DreamGaussian \cite{tang2023dreamgaussian}, we decrease the timestep $t$ linearly during training, which is used to weight the random noise $\epsilon$ added to the rendered RGB image.
-Then different 2D diffusion priors $\phi$ can be used to optimize the underlying 3D Gaussians through SDS.
-We extend the SDS loss to jointly denoise images rendered from three Gaussian branches, formulated as:
+The SDS loss mentioned in Sec. \ref{sec:Preliminaries} introduces noise to the encoding of images rendered by 3D Gaussian Splatting from multiple perspectives and subsequently estimates the noise in the perturbed encoding using the input image as a conditional guide.
+This method distills prior knowledge from a pretrained 2D diffusion model, incrementally updating the parameters of the 3D representation in the direction of the gradient, and produces images that exhibit a higher degree of fidelity aligned with the condition.

-Simultaneously introducing the image rendered from two other 3D Gaussian branches at this perspective to estimate noise is expected to enable the model to model a more accurate image distribution at this perspective.
+Tang et al. \cite{tang2023dreamgaussian} introduce SDS into the optimization process of 3D Gaussian Splatting.
+Nevertheless, as noted by the authors, the standard SDS may lead to oversaturated textures or blurry back-view textures.
+Motivated by these findings, we analyze the underlying factors responsible for the problems as follows.